GabrielRomaoG/client-credit-classifier/README.md

 This project aims to build a custom credit scoring model for a new target audience.
 It involves analyzing a dataset provided by the client and developing a predictive model to assess creditworthiness.

+## Project Tasks

+1. **Data Exploration**: Perform an exploratory analysis to understand the data distribution and the relationship between attributes and the response variable.
+2. **Logistic Regression Model**: Build a logistic regression model to construct a credit score, where a higher score indicates a lower probability of default.
+3. **Model Evaluation**: Assess the performance of the logistic regression model using appropriate evaluation metrics.
+4. **Alternative Model**: Develop an alternative credit scoring model using Naive Bayes algorithm.
+5. **Model Comparison**: Compare the performance of the logistic regression model and the Naive Bayes model, discussing their strengths and limitations.

 ## Dataset

 The dataset contains 1000 records extracted from the client's database.
 It includes the following attributes: